grzesiek-galezowski/tdd-ebook/manuscript/170_TellDoNotAsk.md

 strictly related to how the company operates...

 **Johnny:** Good catch, however, this is something we'll deal with later.
-Remember the scout rule -- just don't make it worse.
+Remember the boy scout rule -- just don't make it worse.
 Still, we're going to fix some of the design flaws today.

 **Benjamin:** Aww...
 I'd just fix all of it right away.